One year ago Five Passover Desserts

 4. Cut a small slit, lengthways, in the centre of each rectangle and push one end through it, to make a bow.

 5. Deep fry in hot oil.
 Watch carefully, they are quite easy to burn!
-Once the oil is hot, it's helpful to turn the heat down.
+Once the oil is hot, it helps to turn the heat down.

 6. Rest on paper towels.
 If making the sweet version, dredge with icing sugar.